-To avoid problems, I researched gas stove safety for the elderly.
 To make gas stoves safe for the elderly, install stove alarms and gas detectors, as well as automatic fire extinguishers and shut off devices.
 Be sure range hoods vent to the outside and smoke alarms work properly.

 Gas Stove Safety For The Elderly